 - " An upgrade of DekaBank's ratings could result from an upgrade of its BCA.
-An upgrade of the BCA could, however, be offset by reduced affiliate support uplift. - " DekaBank's BCA could be upgraded in the event of broad-based and significant improvement in solvency factors, in combination with a pronounced reduction in its market funding reliance. - " Upward pressure from our Advanced LGF analysis could only arise for instruments ranking lower than senior unsecured debt, and only if DekaBank significantly increases its volume of subordinated instruments.
+An upgrade of the BCA could, however, be offset by a reduced affiliate support uplift. - " DekaBank's BCA could be upgraded in the event of further improvement in the bank's solvency, or if the bank significantly strengthened its liquidity buffers. - " Upward pressure from our Advanced LGF analysis could only arise for instruments ranking lower than senior unsecured debt, and only if DekaBank significantly increases its volume of subordinated instruments.